hmellow/Image-Amalgamator/README.md

 # Image-Amalgamator
-A package that can merge several images together
+A package that can merge several images together: https://www.npmjs.com/package/image-amalgamator